makoni/couchdb-vapor/README.md

 This is a simple lib to work with CouchDB in Swift.
-- Latest version is based on async/await and requires Swift 5.8 or newer.
-Works with Vapor 4.50 and newer.
+- Latest version supports Strict Concurrency, CouchDBClient is an actor and requires Swift 5.10 or newer.
+Compatible with Swift 6.
+- Works with Vapor 4.
 - Version 1.0.0 can be used with Vapor 4 without async/await.
 Swift 5.3 is required
 - You can use the old version for Vapor 3 from vapor3 branch or using version < 1.0.0.

 The only dependency for this lib is <a href="https://github.com/swift-server/async-http-client">async-http-client</a>